vi-ctorivanov/SQLSeal-Charts-Examples/README.md

 ## Notes

-This vault has last been validated as working on: `September 18th, 2025`.
+This vault has last been validated as working on: `September 22nd, 2025`.
 Updates past this date may affect its intended performance or functionality.

 The values in the `.csv` files are random and for demonstration purposes only.

 Global configuration variables for charts are always prefixed with `_` for better readability.

+The SQLite queries are not made to account for missing dates.
+For accurate rendering in cases of missing dates, include some sort of null entry in time-based charts.

 You are free to copy, reproduce, and use any of the code provided in this project as your own, without any need for credits or attribution.